jean-pierreBoth/multistochgrad/README.md

 ### Results

-Tests show that the SCSG  outperforms SVRG by a factor 1.5 or 2  at equivalent precision in both case with a correct initialization and one far from the solution.
+Tests show that the SCSG  outperforms SVRG by a factor 1.5 in cpu times  at equivalent precision in both case with a correct initialization and one far from the solution.
 SVRG clearly outperforms SAG.
 SCSG is very fast at reaching a good approximation roughly 0.28 even though it never runs on